defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 * £5,000 to £10,000 for a small, simple site
 * £10,000 to £20,000 for a more complex website
 * the same amount for any additional URLs such as administration backends, or if your website has separate parts

+You should also budget for:

+* developer (or supplier time) to fix issues found - you may not have to pay for this if your supplier contracted to build an accessible site (which you should have previously included in the contract or requirements)
+* team or project management time to manage the audit, fixes and re-testing